-The Global Health Leadership Pathway is an applied for residency track with mentorship, targeted curriculum, and project integration for residents of the UNC Department of Radiology.
-Structured education on global radiology, epidemiology, access implications, and related methodologies will give our residents an edge as future leaders in the field.
+The Global Health Leadership Pathway is a residency track with mentorship, targeted curriculum, and project integration for residents of the UNC Department of Radiology.
+Structured education on global radiology, epidemiology, health equity, access implications, and related methodologies gives our residents an edge as future leaders in an increasingly connected world.
 Click to read about the Pathway and its educational benefits.

 Lourens du Pisanie, Jr (PGY-4)

 “My global health experience was undoubtedly the most educational, influential, and in my opinion important experience I had during my entire residency at UNC.”

 “Incredibly well-organized and all events are very high yield.
 Very relevant curriculum to enhance our learning as radiologists while also teaching global health and cultural competence.”

 “Strengths lie in the collaboration with [global colleagues].
 Also the journal club has been really great with lots of thought provoking discussions.”

 The UNC Department of Radiology advances health equity through education, collaboration, and innovation.